jmgore75/PracticalML/Process.md

 **Bias** is the tendency of an model to favor specific representations of the data.
 Models with high bias will tend to **underfit** the data during training, because the algorithm is incapable of either finding the correct internal representation or representing the data distribution at all.
 All algorithms have bias of one form or another, and thus some algorithms will be better suited to some data sets.

 **Variance** is the tendency of an algorithm to find very different representations for small variations in the data.
 It is the counterpart to bias.
 A model with high variance may fail to **generalize** the data and **overfit** it instead, by simply memorizing the samples.
-Unlike bias, variance can generally be compensated for with more data.

 ### Bias-variance tradeoff